newsic/newsic/README.md

 newsic's backend is based on Python 3 and the [Flask](https://github.com/pallets/flask) framework, while the frontend uses [Video.js](https://github.com/videojs/video.js) (which comes bundled with this repository).

-Flask (and Jinja2 and Werkzeug) can either be installed with your favorite package manager or with `pip install -r requirements.txt`
+Flask (and Jinja2 and Werkzeug) can either be installed with your favorite package manager or with `pip install -r requirements.txt`.

 ## Usage